Bette Davis And Joan Crawford ‘Feud’: See The Official Trailer

 Feud: Bette and Joan premieres Sunday, March 5 at 10 p.m.
 ET on FX.

-[Featured Image: Public domain Wikimedia Commons]
+[Featured Image Public Domain | Wikimedia Commons]